Gaussians on Fire: High-Frequency Reconstruction of Flames: Methodology

 which is solved via singular value decomposition.

-For modelling the dynamic flames, we chose a FreeTimeGS-based representation~\cite{Wang2025FreeTimeGS}, which assigns three additional parameters to each Gaussian: a time \( t_\mu \), a lifespan \( t_\sigma \), and a linear velocity \( \mathbf{v} \in \mathbb{R}^3\).
+For modeling the dynamic flames, we chose a constant-velocity representation inspired by FreeTimeGS~\cite{Wang2025FreeTimeGS}, which assigns three additional parameters to each Gaussian: a time \( t_\mu \), a lifespan \( t_\sigma \), and a linear velocity \( \mathbf{v} \in \mathbb{R}^3\).
 At any given time, the position of a dynamic Gaussian is determined by \( \mathbf{x}(t) = \mathbf{x}_0 + (t - t_\mu) \mathbf{v} \).
 Additionally, its opacity is modulated by the temporal modifier \( \sigma(t) = \exp(-\frac{1}{2}(\frac{t - t_\mu}{t_\sigma})^2)\).
-This representation has two key advantages: (1) it can be directly initialized from a 3D flow field, and (2) it exposes its velocity field explicitly, which enables a variety of downstream tasks for interpreting fire (e.g. robot navigation).
+This representation has two key advantages: (1) it can be directly initialized from a 3D flow field, and (2) it exposes its velocity field explicitly, which enables a variety of downstream tasks for interpreting fire (e.g., robot navigation).

 Given the dynamic representation, for each position \( \mathbf{x} \) in the voxel grid at time \( t \), we assign a Gaussian with velocity \( \mathbf{F}(\mathbf{x}) \) and time \( t_\mu = t \).
 The Gaussian's lifetime is initialized as four times the frame time for smooth motion and to prevent overfitting to single frames.
 To account for voxel discretization, we introduce a random offset in the position of the Gaussian, sampled uniformly from the voxel volume, with \( \Delta \mathbf{x} \sim \mathrm{Uniform}([-s/2, s/2]^3) \), where \( s \) is the voxel size, to avoid moiré patterns.
 A multi-view capture of fire is shown in Fig.~\ref{fig:view_depth}.